polysyllabic/chaos/docs/chaosface.md

 # Commands

 General Information Commands:
-* !chaos -- Get a general description of Twitch Controls Chaos
+* `!chaos` -- Get a general description of Twitch Controls Chaos
-* !chaos apply -- Get an explanation of how to apply modifier credits
+* `!chaos apply` -- Get an explanation of how to apply modifier credits
-* !chaos credits -- Get an explanation of how to earn modifier credits
+* `!chaos credits` -- Get an explanation of how to earn modifier credits
-* !chaos voting -- Get an explanation of the voting method
+* `!chaos voting` -- Get an explanation of the voting method
-* !chaoscmd -- Get a list of available commands for Twitch Controls Chaos
+* `!chaoscmd` -- Get a list of available commands for Twitch Controls Chaos

 Modifier Commands:
-* !apply <mod name> -- Apply a modifier (requires modifier credit and subject to cooldown)
+* `!apply <mod name>` -- Apply a modifier (requires modifier credit and subject to cooldown)
-* !remove <mod name> -- Manually remove a modifier immediately (requires admin permission)
+* `!remove <mod name>` -- Manually remove a modifier immediately (requires admin permission)
+* `!mod <num>` -- Describe the function of the modifier with that number in the candidate-mod list
-* !mod <mod name> -- Describe the function of a specific modifier.
+* `!mod <mod name>` -- Describe the function of a specific modifier.
 Not case sensitive.
-* !mods -- Link to list of all available modifiers
+* `!mods` -- Link to list of all available modifiers
-* !mods active -- List currently active modifiers
+* `!mods active` -- List currently active modifiers
-* !mods voting -- List modifiers currently up for a vote
+* `!mods voting` -- List modifiers currently up for a vote

 Modifier Management Commands (require manage_modifiers permission):
-* !enable <mod name> -- Enable a modifier for voting/selection
+* `!enable <mod name>` -- Enable a modifier for voting/selection
-* !disable <mod name> -- Disable a modifier for voting/selection
+* `!disable <mod name>` -- Disable a modifier for voting/selection
-* !resetmods -- Request an immediate reset of active modifiers
+* `!resetmods` -- Clear all active modifiers
-* !applycooldown <time> -- Set the apply command cooldown, in seconds (does not affect admin use)
+* `!applycooldown <time>` -- Set the apply command cooldown, in seconds (does not affect admin use)

-Voting Commands (these commands all require manage_voting permission):
+Voting Commands (these commands all require manage_voting permission; all time in seconds):
-* !startvote (time) -- Manually open a new vote.
+* `!startvote (time)` -- Manually open a new vote.
 If time omitted, default vote time is used
-* !newvote (time) -- Alias for !startvote
+* `!newvote (time)` -- Alias for !startvote
-* !endvote -- End an open vote immediately and choose a winner
+* `!endvote` -- End an open vote immediately and choose a winner
-* !votemethod <method> -- Set winner selection method.
+* `!votemethod <method>` -- Set winner selection method.
 Legal methods are proportional, majority, authoritarian (resets any open vote)
-* !votetime <time> -- Set default vote length, in seconds (resets any open vote)
+* `!votetime <time>` -- Set default vote length, in seconds (resets any open vote)
-* !votedelay <time> -- Set delay between votes, in seconds (resets any open vote)
+* `!votedelay <time>` -- Set delay between votes, in seconds (resets any open vote)
-* !votecycle <type> -- Set voting cycle type.
+* `!votecycle <type>` -- Set voting cycle type.
 Legal types are continuous, interval, random, triggered, disabled (resets any open vote unless voting is disabled)

 Modifier Credit Commands:
-* !credits (user) -- Reports the number of modifier credits that the user (message author if user name omitted) currently has
+* `!credits (user)` -- Reports the number of modifier credits that the user (message author if user name omitted) currently has
-* !addcredits <user> (amount) -- Add credits to user's balance.
+* `!addcredits <user> (amount)` -- Add credits to user's balance.
 If amount omitted, add 1.
 Requires 'manage_credits' permission.
-* !setcredits <user> <amount> -- Sets user's balance to the specified amount.
+* `!setcredits <user> <amount>` -- Sets user's balance to the specified amount.
 Requires 'manage_credits' permission.
-* !givecredits <user> (amount) -- Give some of your modifier credits to the specified user.
+* `!givecredits <user> (amount)` -- Give some of your modifier credits to the specified user.
 If amount omitted, transfers 1 credit.

 Raffle Commands:
-* !join -- Enters the user into an open raffle
+* `!join` -- Enters the user into an open raffle
-* !joinchaos -- An alias for !join
+* `!joinchaos` -- An alias for !join
-* !raffle (time) -- Start a raffle for a modifier credit (if time is omitted, default raffle time is used) Requires 'manage_raffles' permission
+* `!raffle (time)` -- Start a raffle for a modifier credit (if time is omitted, default raffle time is used) Requires 'manage_raffles' permission
-* !chaosraffle -- An alias for !raffle
+* `!chaosraffle` -- An alias for !raffle
-* !raffletime <time> -- Set default raffle duration, in seconds.
+* `!raffletime <time>` -- Set default raffle duration, in seconds.
 Requires 'manage_raffles' permission

 ## Command Aliases
 Command aliases allow you to rename commands to your liking.
-Some default aliases are listed above.
+Some default aliases are provided above.
 You can manage these command names from the `Chatbot Commands` tab of the user interface.
 If you set an alias, it will be available as an alternate command.
 If you also set the checkbox `Use alias only` then the default command name will be disabled and only the alias will be accepted.
 You can use this feature if you already have a different bot that responds to these command names (e.g., !raffle) and want to keep that other bot running as before.

 ## Permissions
 Some commands require additional permissions beyond the ability to type messages in chat.
 The